rust-lang/rfcs/text/3371-cargo-target-dir-templates.md

 While a single dev machine is unlikely to have enough projects that the naming scheme of `<manifest-path-hash>` will produce enough directories to slow down working in `$CARGO_TARGET_DIR/`, it could still happen, and notably in private CI, which are often less compartimentalized than public ones.
 Simple cruft over time (i.e, never calling `cargo clean` over years) could also make it happen, if much slower.

 To prevent this, `cargo` splits the hash into something like `$CARGO_TARGET_DIR/hash[:2]/hash[2:4]/hash[4:]/...`.
 Since the naming scheme is considered an implementation detail, if this prove insufficient it could be changed in a subsequent version of `cargo`.

+## Providing forward links

+[`targo`][tg] provides forward link (it links from `<workspace>/target` to its own target directory) as a way for existing tools to continue working despite there being no explicit `CARGO_TARGET_DIR` set for them to find the real target directory.

+`cargo` currently does not provide them for regular (untemplated) `CARGO_TARGET_DIR`.
+This is not a limitation when using the environment variable set globally, since all processes can read it, but it is one when this config is only set on specific calls or via `target-dir` in the config, meaning others tools cannot easily pick it up (and most external tools don't use `cargo-metadata`, which makes them all broken by default, but fixing this situation is not this RFC's purpose).

+After this RFC, when the `CARGO_TARGET_DIR` will provide the option of creating a forward link, configurable via a new configuration option, `target-dir-link` (see below for details).

+### Detailed working of forward links

+When creating a forward link `cargo` will first attempt to create a symbolic link (regardless of the platform).
+If that fails, it will attempt zero or more platform-specific solutions, like junction points on NTFS.
+If that fails too, a warning or note will be emitted (or error, see the configuration option below) and after the user has been warned they could either resolve the problem themselves or ignore it, depending on their own use case and domain-specific knowledge.

+A config option (CLI, `config.toml` and env var), `target-dir-link`, controls this behaviour, it is `auto` by default.

+Its possible values would be:

+- `true`: create the symlink and produce an error if it fails
+- `"auto"`: create the symlink, produce a warning (or note) but do not fail the command
+- `false`: don't create the symlink at all (don't touch it if it exists already though)

+### Handling of concurrents builds

+It is possible to call `cargo build` for the same project twice with two different target directories to avoid build locks (common when building with different features or to have Rust-Analyzer work in a different target directory for example), which poses a problem for forward links: if `target-dir-link` is active, `cargo` could be replacing the `./target` symlink constantly.

+This can be configured through another option, `target-dir-link-replace`, with the following possible values:

+- `"notify"` (the default): replace and show the user a note about the replacement
+- `"warn"`: replace and show the user a warning about the replacement
+- `"silent"`: replace silently
+- `"never"`: do not replace

+If the forward link doesn't exist already, this option has no effect.
+If the forward link exist and is the same as the would-be new one, no note nor warning will be produced.

+With both of these options, callers of cargo will be able to use `--config KEY=VALUE` to override it, for example a Rust-Analyzer config could use `cargo.extraArgs = ["--config", "target-dir-link=false"]` to ensure R-A never touches them.

 ## Impact on `cargo ...` calls